Afrika Global Network (AGN)

 This paper is about the struggle for the future of Afrika and the Black World in the context of world capitalism versus global revolutionary ecosocialism.
-It explains how far each of these two ideologies causes or promotes or tolerates or effectively fights against imperialism, neo-colonialism, oppression, exploitation, corruption, racism, gender inequality, the poverty of the overwhelming majority of the people in the world, and the massive destruction of the environment leading to climate change.
+It explains how far each of these two ideologies causes or promotes or tolerates or effectively fights against imperialism, neo-colonialism, oppression, exploitation, corruption, racism, gender inequality, the poverty of the overwhelming majority of the people in the world, and the massive destruction of the environment, which causes the deadly climate change.

 To enter the rest of this website, please

 The paper explains why and how the international black liberation process should continue unabated and as a new stage or phase of the struggle in this post-colonial and post-civil rights era.
-This new phase of the struggle is what is often referred to as the Second Liberation Struggle of Afrika and the Black World.
+This new phase of the struggle is what, in revolutionary Pan-Afrikanist circles has come to be known as the Second Liberation Struggle of Afrika and the Black World.
 The main objectives of the Second Liberation Struggle are to strive for revolutionary Pan-Afrikanist unity and to fight for the total and irreversible liberation and empowerment of the overwhelming majority of the black people who remain impoverished and disempowered all over the world.
 This can only be fully achieved and thereafter remain secure and irreversible through the total destruction of world capitalism and its complete replacement by global revolutionary ecosocialism.